The current global pandemic has caused socioeconomic devastation worldwide.

 We recommend installing third-party apps, such as ChartExpo, into your Excel to access ready-made Pandemic Comparison Charts.

 ChartExpo is an add-in you can easily download and install in your Excel app.
-Besides, this tool comes loaded with insightful and easy to interpret charts.
+Besides, this tool comes loaded with insightful and easy-to-interpret charts.

 You don’t need programming or coding skills to visualize your data using ChartExpo.